Washington Harbour

-Washington Harbour is a Class-A mixed-use development located at 3000 and 3050 K Street, N.W., in Washington, D.C., in the United States.
+Washington Harbour is a Class-A mixed-use development at 3000 and 3050 K Street, N.W., in Washington, D.C., in the United States.
 The southern edge of the development borders the Potomac River on the Georgetown waterfront.
-Designed by Arthur Cotton Moore, the complex consists of two curved towers and three other buildings attached to them, all of which are in the Postmodern architectural style.
-The complex contains luxury condominia, offices, retail space, restaurants, and underground parking.
+Designed by Arthur Cotton Moore, the complex consists of two curved towers and three other buildings attached to them, all in the Postmodern architectural style.
+Completed in 1986, the complex contains luxury condominia, offices, retail space, restaurants, and underground parking.

 Construction of the complex was preceded by a seven-year zoning and legal battle over the future of the Georgetown waterfront.
 This dispute led to the designation and development of a new national park, the Georgetown Waterfront Park.
 A two-year controversy over the design of the complex, which included accusations of malfeasance by a D.C. agency, followed.
 Construction began in November 1981, and was complete in June 1986.
 Critical reception of Washington Harbour was mixed, but the public quickly embraced it.

-Washington Harbour suffered significant management problems in its first two years, which led to the removal of one of its developers as property manager.
+Washington Harbour suffered management problems in its first two years, which led to the removal of one of its developers as property manager.
 The complex was sold to local real estate magnate Conrad Cafritz in 1988 in a controversial purchase-like lease agreement.
-Cafritz subsequently sold the property, which has had six different owners between 1990 and 2013.
-It was put up for sale again in 2013.
+Cafritz subsequently sold the property, which passed through the hands of six owners between 1990 and 2013, when it was once again put up for sale.

-Washington Harbour has a first-of-its kind set of floodgates designed to help protect it against Potomac River floods.
-However, failure to use the floodgates properly caused a major flood in 2011, which led to a lawsuit and a $30 million renovation.
+Washington Harbour has a first-of-its kind set of floodgates to ward off Potomac River floods.
+In 2011, a failure to use the floodgates properly caused a major flood, leading to a lawsuit and a $30 million renovation.

 Genesis of the project

 Early studies

 During the 1800s, the Georgetown waterfront was largely a commercial harbor.
 Most of the land was occupied by warehouses.
-Between 1900 and 1960, the harbor largely closed as commercial river traffic declined sharply.
-The warehouses were demolished and a number of coal gas, cement, steel, and other medium and light industrial manufacturing plants were erected in their place.
+Between 1900 and 1960, commercial river traffic declined sharply and the warehouses were replaced by coal gas, cement, steel, and other medium and light industrial manufacturing plants.
 By 1960, many of these plants closed, and the waterfront fell into disuse.
-A city-owned waste incineration plant, a waste sorting facility, and construction materials depot occupied portions of the site.
+A city-owned waste incineration plant, a waste-sorting facility, and construction-materials depot occupied portions of the site.